jaccomoc/jactl/docs/blog/2026-09-02-jactl-virtual-threads-benchmark.md

 wanting to take advantage of the built-in Virtual Threads in Java.
 I wanted to compare the performance of the two approaches.

-This article discusses the benchmark and presents the results from running on both Java 21 and Java 25.
+This article showcases a new benchmark that compares the Jactl/Vert.x approach with Jactl/Virtual Threads and presents the results from running on both Java 21 and Java 25.

 <!-- truncate -->